ta-6969/delta-demo1/README.md

 # delta-demo1
-just the begingi of the start
+just the begingi of the start.